matrix-org/matrix-spec-proposals/proposals/1711-x509-for-federation.md

 ## Conclusion

-We believe that requiring homservers to present an X.509 certificate signed by a recognised Certificate Authority will improve security, reduce centralisation, and eliminate some common deployment pitfalls.
+We believe that requiring homeservers to present an X.509 certificate signed by a recognised Certificate Authority will improve security, reduce centralisation, and eliminate some common deployment pitfalls.